maxitg/SetReplace/README.md

 * `"Rules"` is an exact copy of the `WolframModel` argument.
 * `"MaxCompleteGenerations"` shows the largest generation in which no matches are possible that only involve expressions of this or earlier generations.
 In this particular case, it is the same as the largest generation of any edge, but it might be different if a more elaborate [step specification](#step-limiters) is used.
 * `"TerminationReason"` shows the reason evaluation was stopped.
 See the [`"TerminationReason"`](#termination-reason) property for more details.
 * Finally, `"EventRuleIDs"` shows which rule was used for each event.
-It's rather boring in this particular case as this example only has one rule.
+It's rather boring in this particular case, as this example only has one rule.
 See [Rule Indices for Events](#rule-indices-for-events) for a more interesting case.

 A specific property can be requested from an evolution object in a similar way as a property for an [`Entity`](https://reference.wolfram.com/language/ref/Entity.html):